 (3) A more detailed exploration of context-delineating variables and empirical investigation how they alter theoretical predictions is needed.
 Experiments with buyers where they have to choose between established and startup suppliers could reveal how the startups’ liability of newness and lack of organizational legitimacy (Singh et al., 1986) reduces the likelihood to be chosen for the buying firm’s supplier pool.
 Alternatively, how does a buying firm’s entrepreneurial orientation (Lumpkin and Dess, 1996) diminish the potentially negative effect of liability of newness on selection probability?

-In sum, while good practice firms, such as AT&T, BMW, Bosch, or LafargeHolcim have professionalized their approaches working with startups, integrated startups in their supplier pool, established supplier relationships (Wagner and Kurpjuweit, 2022), and can reap the benefits in terms of innovative and competitive products and processes from startup suppliers, more research is needed.
-This should be focused on the factors that will enable many more companies to integrate effectively with start-up suppliers.
+In sum, good practice firms, such as AT&T, BMW, Bosch, or LafargeHolcim have professionalized their approaches working with startups, integrated startups in their supplier pool and established relationships with startup suppliers (Wagner and Kurpjuweit, 2022).
+Going beyond descriptions of these exemplars, research should create generalizable insights and recommendations, so that many more companies can integrate effectively with startup suppliers.

 Technology-based SMEs and innovation in public sector supply chains (Selviaridis & Patrucco)